MandiraPerera/styleshub/README.md

 - Externalize DB config to a properties file or environment variables
 - Create a tiny script to import `rad_new.sql` automatically

----

-If you'd like, I can also add a short CONTRIBUTING.md, a license file, or wire up a simple PowerShell script to set up the DB automatically—tell me which you'd prefer next.